If they Hey there single parent. How are you feeling? A little burned out?

 I heard this on the lastest Episode of Brené Brown’s “Unlocking Us” podcast.
 She had sisters and co-authors Emily and Amilia Nagoski on to speak about their new book, “Burnout: The Secret to Unlocking the Stress Cycle”.

 How did I not know this?
-No wonder us single moms are having such a tough time taking care of ourselves if self-care requires that everyone gets on board with it.
+No wonder us single parents are having such a tough time taking care of ourselves if self-care requires that everyone gets on board with it.

 Whether you have one child or a hoard of them, one thing is constant, they are steeped in the ego stage of their life and even though they love you, your self-care is probably not their top priority.
 They just don’t understand that you need such a thing.